 You are here

-Lilly had responsibility for the nailmaking operation and for supervising enslaved men working at non-agricultural tasks such as digging of the canal for the Shadwell mills, the Ice House, and the construction of the Shadwell toll mill.
+Lilly had responsibility for the nailmaking operation and for supervising enslaved men working at non-agricultural tasks such as building an ice house, digging a canal for the Shadwell mills, and constructing the Shadwell toll mill.
 He had very little to do in the way of agricultural management, since Jefferson leased out the farm fields to John Craven.
 During the early period of Lilly's tenure, Jefferson expressed concern about his new overseer's harsh treatment of the enslaved men, and expressly cautioned against use of the whip.1

 Primary Source References